 Nutritional supplements have long been popular among health-conscious individuals.
 In the United States, most adults take at least one or more dietary supplement daily.
-Whether capsule, pill, powder, tablet, tea or juice – the supplement may be vitamins, minerals, herbs, amino acids, enzymes, or a combination of some or all.
-Two supplements in particular, Aloe Vera and resveratrol, are held to be beneficial for overall health or for managing a number of health conditions.
+Whether capsule, pill, powder, tablet, tea or juice - the supplement may be vitamins, minerals, herbs, amino acids, enzymes, or a combination of some or all.
+Two supplements in particular, Aloe Vera and resveratrol, are held to be beneficial for overall health or for helping support our health and wellness.

 When comparing the health benefits of Aloe Vera vs resveratrol one only needs to look at the science itself.
 Let's take a look at the results.